 - Internship for a duration of 6 months

-- The successful applicant should start ideally at the beginning of January
+- The successful applicant should start ideally as soon as possible

 - Must have an Erasmus Placement or any Internship Agreement

 - Accommodation at the ESN house in Brussels is provided